A Deformation Quantization for Non-Flat Spacetimes and Applications to QFT: Introduction

 where $\alpha$ denotes the action of the translation group $\R^n$, i.e.\ $\alpha_a (\phi)(x) = \phi(x+a)$.
-The oscillatory integral is well-defined for smooth functions of compact support $f,g\in C_0^{\infty}(\mathbb{R}^n)$.
-To install perturbations stemming from the \textit{non-commutative spacetime} one replaces the point-wise product by the Rieffel product.
-This procedure is equal to defining the $n$-point functions for a QFT in non-commutative Minkowski space, as done in \cite{OECK1,OECK2}, by using the fields in \cite{GL1}.
+The oscillatory integral is well defined for smooth functions of compact support $f,g\in C_0^{\infty}(\mathbb{R}^n)$.
+To introduce perturbations stemming from the \textit{non-commutative spacetime}, one replaces the pointwise product by the Rieffel product.
+This procedure is equal to defining the $n$-point functions for a QFT in non-commutative Minkowski space, as done in \cite{OECK1,OECK2}, using the fields in \cite{GL1}.

-The Rieffel deformation, however fruitful, is in general inapplicable to curved spacetimes due to the essential ingredient of smooth actions of $\mathbb{R}^n$, i.\,e., mutually commutative generators.
+The Rieffel deformation, yet fruitful, is generally inapplicable to curved spacetimes due to the essential requirement of smooth actions of $\mathbb{R}^n$, i.e., mutually commutative generators.
 In rare cases, one can use commuting Lie vector fields~\cite{Mor} or a spacetime with commuting Killing vector fields~\cite{DFM1}.

-Recently, this limitation was lifted in case of the De-Sitter spacetime by using the embedding formalism.
-The idea is to embed an $n$-dimensional curved spacetime manifold into a higher dimensional Minkowski spacetime, thus supplying us with an $n$-dimensional group of translations with which we define the Rieffel product.
+Recently, this limitation was circumvented for the De Sitter spacetime by using the embedding formalism.
+The idea was to embed an $n$-dimensional curved spacetime manifold into a higher dimensional Minkowski spacetime, thus supplying us with an $n$-dimensional group of translations with which we define the Rieffel product, \cite{MF}.